Why early-stage ventures can't ignore brand building.

 A carefully tended brand thrives.

 Only the smallest percentage of seeds will ever take root and sprout.
-Just as only one in 1,000 social ventures will ever grow beyond a small business.
+Just as only one in 1,000 nonprofits will ever grow beyond a small business.
 The landscape is tough.
 Competition over limited resources abounds.
 There’s an endless struggle to be seen, heard, and recognized.
 And countless components to consider when building a successful organization.